Thomas Brezina

-Thomas C. Brezina (born 30 January 1963) is an Austrian writer of children's books and TV-Presenter.
+Thomas C. Brezina is an Austrian writer of children's books and TV-Presenter.
 He is especially known for his series, The Knickerbocker Gang, A Case for You and the Tiger-Team and his stories about the talking bike Tom Turbo, as well as for hosting the children's television series Am Dam Des.
 He has published over 550 books and his work has been translated into 35 languages.